Bira/octopus-carnival/_posts/2016-12-13-pathfinder-df-monk.md

 I think he looks kinda awesome.
 Anyway, his [bio][8] and his [official stats][9] give us the following information:

-- He was born in Vudra, his world's India an analogue, where he was a member of the warrior caste along with his beloved twin sister Sajni.
+- He was born in Vudra, his world's India analogue, where he was a member of the warrior caste along with his beloved twin sister Sajni.
 Even after they were posted to separate barracks at the age of 12 they still met regularly to spar and hang out.

 - Sajni was given away as part of a peace agreement, and Sajan ran after her.
 He tracked her down to Absalom, his world's "big cosmopolitan city", and has been